What can my child do on their own, if only I let them?

 PAINTING:

-ACCESSORY PAINT: We used a paint and primer in one spray paint to paint the accessories (pole, hangers, feet, and handles) We set it up so that everything was hanging and we were able to quickly paint everything all at once which reduced drying and waiting time.
+ACCESSORY PAINT: We used paint and primer in one spray paint to paint the accessories (poles, hangers, feet, and handles).
+We set it up so that everything was hanging, and we were able to quickly paint everything all at once, which reduced drying and waiting time.
 We did 2 coats but overall took less than a day of wait time.

-CONTACT PAPER: We used a contact paper to ensure that the countertop is waterproof.
+CONTACT PAPER: We used contact paper to ensure that the countertop is waterproof.
 This is basically a big sticker that I adhered to the top of the counter and then used a razor blade to cut out the hole for the faucet and sink.
-I chose a natural wood look (that looks like the original counter top) but there are so many different finishes available
+I chose a natural wood look (that looks like the original countertop), but there are so many different finishes available

 Step 3: Build the FUNCTIONAL Kitchen